mikebrady/imap_maildir_date_fixer/README.md

 ```

 # Finishing Up
-Once you have repaired the information on the mail server, you need to update the clients.
-This may be messy because the clients could have local copies of the mail that will now be out of date.
+Once you have repaired the information on the mail server and restarted it to make use of the updated information, you need to update the clients.
+This could be messy because the clients typically local copies of the mail that will now be out of date.
 One easy way is simply to completely delete and recreate the client account.
 (Note, it's probably not enough to disable and then re-enable the account, as the local copies may be preserved when the account is disabled and returned to use when the account is re-enabled.)

 # Limitations
-1. It only fixes up problems due to incorrect modification dates on Maildir files.
+1. It only fixes up problems due to incorrect modification dates on `Maildir` files.
 2. It maps dates and times to local time using the `date` utility.
 It has not been tested in different locales.
 Things to watch out for are incorrect times and problems with non-english dates and date formats.
 It can be adjusted or enhanced easily.
 2. It has not been extensively tested.
 Back up your mail repository before using it.
 3. The script was written for FreeBSD 12.1.
 It may need a little tweaking for Linux.